AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **sendStory**(`parameters`): `Promise`<[`story`](../modules/index.types.default.md#story-1)\>

-Sends a new story.
+Sends a new story to a chat; requires can_post_stories rights for channel chats.
 Returns a temporary story

 #### Parameters